mbcooper/ProtractorExample/readMe.md

 	webdriver-manager update
 	```

-Whew!  this gets you a project that will run off a simple home pages that allows a search in a bio database.
+Whew!  this gets you a project that will run a simple home page that allows a search in a magical bio database.
 To simplify things, I serve up the results locally, and only **food** and **trees** are valid search terms.
-The point of this sample is show how to test.
+(The point of this example is show how to test).

 ##The App
 The app is a simple screen that presents a search box and a button.
 Results are displayed (if any) below the search